twrecked/hass-aarlo/README.md

 # FAQ

+### Can't I just share an account with the App
+No. They spend all their timing arguing about who has control.
+This is an _Arlo_ limitation.

 ### My device doesn't appear...
 Are you sure you've shared the device?
 Log in to the [Arlo Web Page](https://my.arlo.com/#/home) and make sure it appears there.
 If it does then turn on debug logs and raise a bug report with them.